-Spain has taken longer than most other European countries to introduce a drink drive law, but it is now in place, so imbibers beware!
+Spain took longer than most other European countries to introduce strict drink drive laws, but they are now firmly in place and made stricter from time to time, so imbibers beware!
 Couple these rules with the fact that many Andalusian roads require your undivided attention, and you can be sure that drink driving is no joke in these parts.

 It's a well-known fact that when it comes to alcohol, everyone has their own particular level of tolerance, although - given their smaller frame and slower metabolic rate - women often come off worse.
 And you don't need to have been drinking all night to trigger a positive response if you're "breathalysed".
 A shared bottle of wine with your dinner, followed by 'one for the road' in a piano bar, and you could only too easily find yourself over the limit.

-In fact, if you're driving home at 3am on a Sunday morning, even if your traffic skills are exemplary, it's more likely than not that the Guardia Civil will pull you over as a matter of course and ask you to take a breath test.
+In fact, if you're driving home at 3am on a Sunday morning, even if your traffic skills are exemplary, it's not unlikely that the Guardia Civil will pull you over as a matter of course and ask you to take a breath test.
 If it proves positive, retribution - though not swift - is certain!

 Another three months or so, and you'll receive a further notification informing you of the outcome of your plea.
 Although the one-month ban is not negotiable, you may be able to divide it into two 15-day periods, or even four 7-day periods (you can choose the dates to suit you best), but you'll have to forfeit two additional days for the privilege.